MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 03/2 - Loops.md

 A *while loop* does the following.
 1. Checks to see whether the condition is met.
 If it isn't met, the block does not run.
-2. If the condition is met, it runs the block of code (the content within the curly braces).
+2. If the condition is met, it runs the block of code (the lines that begin with at least one indent).
 3. Repeats steps 1-2 repeatedly until the condition is no longer met in step 1.

 In the example above the loop keeps running until the user correstly guesses the secret number.